KWR-Water/pysimdeum/docs/schema.md

             - `low` (float): Lower bound of intensity.
             - `high` (float): Upper bound of intensity.

-!!!
+!!! info
     Note that this schema does not contain discharge data, as it is assumed the data does not get discharged to the network.

 Outside tap types of users (`subtype`):